 To reduce the delay for HARQ-ACK feedback for TDD operation with URLLC services, PUCCH cell switching for TDD cells is supported.
-The UE can be provided in a PUCCH group with a PUCCH switching SCell (PUCCH sSCell) that can be used for PUCCH transmission instead of PCell / PSCell / PUCCH SCell.
+The UE can be provided in each PUCCH group with a PUCCH switching SCell (PUCCH sSCell) that can be used for PUCCH transmission in addition to PCell / PSCell / PUCCH SCell.
 The applicable cell for PUCCH transmission to be either on PCell /PSCell / PUCCH SCell or the PUCCH sSCell at a time is either defined by: